 When will I get my results?

-Please be aware that if you are recalled, it may not mean you have breast cancer.
+Please be aware that if you are recalled, it does not always mean you have breast cancer.

 Main Telephone Number: 01603 287777